745764716/hellowworld/asd.md

 A4: Thank you for your advice. we have improve our use of notations in the revision.

 #### Reviewer MqR8
 We thank reviewer MqR8 for your valuable comments.
-As to the weaknesses you pointed out, we took them very seriously, and have updated parts of the paper to improve it.
+We updated the submission accordingly.
 Please kindly find the detailed responses below.

-Q1: 1) The main search problem of optimal coefficient for OOD scoring is remained as a hyperparameter search, which may constrain the practicality of the proposed score, and 2) How to choose $p$.
+Q1: 1) The main search problem of optimal coefficient for OOD scoring remains as a hyperparameter search, which may constrain the practicality of the proposed score, and 2) How to choose $p$.

-A1.1: Thank you for your concern.
-We believe that it is necessary to find the optimal norm coefficient $p$ since the latent feature distribution of different datasets could not be necessarily same as each other.
-Therefore, it is not reasonable to use a universal norm coefficient for all datasets.
-We also observe that SOTA post-hoc OOD detection methods [a,b,c,d,e,f] come with (one or more) hyper-parameter searching as well, where their searched hyper-parameter values vary across datasets.
+A1.1: We believe that the ability to search the optimal norm coefficient $p$ is a strength of our method indeed.
+This is because the latent feature distribution of different datasets could not be necessarily the same as each other.
+By simply adjusting the value of the norm coefficient, we can succeed in finding the (relatively) most suitable distribution from the exponential family for each dataset in a computationally efficient manner.
+We also observe that SOTA post-hoc OOD detection methods [a,b,c,d,e,f] come with (one or more) hyper-parameters as well, where their searched values vary across datasets.

-A1.2: Simialr to [d], We use a subset of Tiny imagenet as the auxiliary OOD data.
+A1.2: Similar to [d], We use a subset of Tiny ImageNet as the auxiliary OOD data.
 We remove those data whose labels coincide with ID cases.
-The searching space of $p$ is (1,3].
-We will add this details in the appendix.
+We empirically find that setting (1,3] as the searching space of $p$ suffices to work well on CIFAR and ImageNet datasets.
+We will add the details in the appendix.
 Please refer to Section A.3 in the revision for details.

 [a] Extremely simple activation shaping for out-of-distribution detection.
 ICLR 2023

 [b] LINe: Out-of-Distribution Detection by Leveraging Important Neurons.
 CVPR 2023

-[c] Out-of-distribution detection with deep nearest neighbors.
+[c] Out-of-distribution detection with deep nearest neighbours.
 ICML 2022.

 [d] Dice: Leveraging sparsification for out-of-distribution detection.
 ECCV 2022